victor-mlai/Neural_Network/ReadMe.md

 ## Using the program
 ```
-in the main() create
+in the main()
+	-write a series of inputs and their corresponding output (as an example check the sum of 2 bits)
-	-the Network( using a topology vector{each number represents the number of Neurons in each Layer} )
+	-create the Network ( using a topology vector{each number represents the number of Neurons in each Layer} )
-	-write a series of inputs and their corresponding output
-		(as an example I let some commented code for a function)
 	-and the number of iterations should be pretty high so set it right.
 ```